-Commission on Institutional Change is charged with long-term cultural and institutional change that redeems the essential promise and ideals of Unitarian Universalism.
-To that effort, the Commission calls on congregations, fellowships, covenant circles, and others to engage in this work with these provided discussion guides.
+Commission on Institutional Change was charged with the long-term cultural and institutional change that redeems the essential promise and ideals of Unitarian Universalism.
+To that effort, the Commission has curated resources for congregations, fellowships, covenant circles, and others to engage in this work with these provided discussion guides.
 The questions are designed broadly in order to inspire discussion and to help reveal what is on the hearts and in the minds of Unitarian Universalists about the essence of who we are as a faith movement and who we want to become.

 Review the videos and read the questions to the room.
 (It is likely that the answers for each question will overlap, so taking time to do them one at a time may not be useful) Respond to questions or concerns…there are no strict guidelines!
 The following covenant may prove useful in facilitating these conversations.

 - Bring your best self to the conversation.
 Have good intentions, and trust the intentions of others.

 - Be aware of the language that you use.
 Check for ableism, racism, ageism, and other –isms that might be hurtful.

 - Everyone should have a chance to contribute, as they are willing and able…one at a time, allowing everyone to speak at least once if they choose to

 - Discern with your faith at the center…we are not making decisions or advocating for a “side”; rather, we are sharing our thoughts and hopes for Unitarian Universalism

 - Listen carefully, and when necessary, reply/ask questions in ways that deepen understanding.
 There are no right or wrong responses.